-5. Can I use telehealth for buprenorphine induction?
+8. Can I use telehealth for buprenorphine induction?

 Yes, you can use telehealth for buprenorphine induction.
-If provided via telehealth, providers must bill with the -GT modifier.
-If the originating site is a community-based substance use disorder provider, it may bill for any services performed in-person that are separate from services rendered via telehealth.
+If provided via telehealth, providers must bill with the -GT or -UB modifier per state and U.S. Drug Enforcement Agency requirements.
+If the originating site is a community-based substance use disorder provider, it may bill for any services performed in person that are separate from services rendered via telehealth.